 About the role

-As a Military Police person (MP) your job is to protect the Defence Force’s people and resources from crime and keep them safe, in New Zealand and overseas.
+As Military Police (MP), your job is to protect the Defence Force’s people and resources from crime and keep them safe in New Zealand and overseas.
 You will be a highly trained specialist that provides police expertise to the Defence Force community and in combat environments.

 You will need to be highly motivated and trustworthy, as you will often be the one in control at incidents.
 Your attention to detail and ability to adapt under pressure will be required whether you’re investigating crimes or providing close protection in high-risk situations.
 High standards of behaviour are expected of an MP at all times.